Walks From The Door or Very Nearby

 Pike O’Blisco, Crinkle Crags & Bowfell – A classic high ridge walk around the mountains at the head of Langdale.
 Start & finish from The Old Dungeon Ghyll pub / National Trust car park.
 Finish with hot soup outside the ODG Hikers Bar.

 Wansfell Pike – A medium but fairly strenuous walk, straight up and down, or circular 6 mile walk via Troutbeck.
-The summit of Wansfell Pike is clearly visible from the B&B bedroom in the house and the front door to the flat.
+The summit of Wansfell Pike is clearly visible from the B&B bedroom in the barn and the front door to the self catering accommodation.

 Loughrigg Fell – The summit can be seen across the valley from the breakfast room in the B&B and forms part of a variable, circular 6 mile walk, returning via Rydal Hall tea shop or by bus from Grasmere.